nsadev/simple-JS/README.md

 # simple-JS

-Small and simple JS practice projects.
+Small and often simple JS practice projects with little to no focus on looks.

 See the tasks where there's more than just code: https://nsadev.github.io/simple-JS/